Cheating in Japan - Japanese Rule of 7

 “Nah,” he answered, “my wife said I can have a girlfriend.”

 And I was like, “Whaaa?
 She said whaaa?”
-I should probably work on sounding out my consonants a bit more.
+Probably should work on sounding out my consonants a bit more.

 Cheating in Japan